Skip to Content

 On Sunday, Ukrainian armed forces published a video of what they said were “Sivalka” flamethrower systems “engaged in active combat operations” in the Kursk direction.

 “The operational situation on the territory of our district remains complicated.
-Some citizens are not giving up their attempts to return home, thus hindering the work of our military,” she said on Sunday.
+Some citizens are not giving up their attempts to return home, thus hindering the work of our military,” said the head of Kursk’s Korenevsky district, Marina Degtyareva, on Sunday.
 “Returning to the area so far is impossible for local residents, and sometimes results in terrible tragedies.”

-Russia’s army has moved closer to the city of Pokrovsk in Donetsk region, which serves as a key hub for the Ukrainian military because of its easy access to the town of Kostiantynivka, another military center.
+Russia’s army has moved closer to the city of Pokrovsk in the Donetsk region, which serves as a key hub for the Ukrainian military because of its easy access to the town of Kostiantynivka, another military center.
 Ukraine uses the road connecting the two to resupply the front lines and evacuate casualties.

-“The Russians are close, up to 11 kilometers from the outskirts of the town.
-The town is getting ready,” Serhii Dobriak, the head of the Pokrovsk city military administration, said Sunday.
+“The Russians are close, up to 11 kilometers (7 miles) from the outskirts of the town.
+The town is getting ready,” Dobriak said on Sunday.

 “The Russians are destroying our towns and villages, killing civilians, so we need to think about our safety and evacuate,” Dobriak said.
 “Currently, the town is being hit by missiles, MLRS, and there have been several guided aerial bomb attacks.”